EventStore/documentation/docs/cloud/intro/quick-start.md

 Each organisation has its own access control.
 It includes the list of users, which have access to the organisation, groups, roles, policies and identity providers.

 ::: tip Preview functionality is limited
 Some features like roles, policies and identity providers are currently not available in Preview.
-We will roll out all the access control features during the Preview phase, before Event Store Cloud reaches the GA status.
+We will roll out all the access control features during the Preview phase, before EventStoreDB Cloud reaches the GA status.
 :::

 When you create an organisation, you will be the organisation admin by default.
 To invite more people, click on the `Access control` menu and then switch to `Invitations`.
 There, you will see the `Invite member` button, which brings the invite screen.
 You'd need to enter the email address for the new member and also the group, which the invited member gets added to when they accept the invite.